DSR-RHIT/me447-visualizing-data/cm/admin-03_syllabus.md

 do not copy another’s code fragments, and do not represent someone else’s work as your own.
 All are academic misconduct.

-\`\`Rose-Hulman expects its students to be responsible adults and to behave at all times with honor and integrity.’’ ([RHIT Academic Rules and Procedures](http://www.rose-hulman.edu/campus-life/student-services/registrar/rules-and-procedures/discipline-and-suspension.html).)
+“Rose-Hulman expects its students to be responsible adults and to behave at all times with honor and integrity.” ([RHIT Academic Rules and Procedures](http://www.rose-hulman.edu/campus-life/student-services/registrar/rules-and-procedures/discipline-and-suspension.html).)
 It is my policy to follow the letter and intent of the Rules and Procedures regarding academic misconduct.